 Natural Resources and Conservation | Other Animal Sciences

 Leichter, Claire, "Evaluating a Primate Sanctuary: Population assessment of the Common Squirrel Monkey (Saimiri sciureus) on Sumak Allpa, Ecuador" (2012).
 Independent Study Project (ISP) Collection.
-Paper 1430.
+1430.